dhicks6345789/web-console/README.md

 [The Non-Sucking Service Manager](https://nssm.cc/) by Iain Patterson, used to set up services on Windows.
 Public Domain license.

 [tunnelto.dev](https://tunnelto.dev), Copyright (c) 2020 Alex Grinman, used to provide secure connections through firewalls.
 MIT license.

+Thw web user interface is constructed using [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) and the [JQuery](https://jquery.com/) and [Popper](https://popper.js.org/) JavaScript libraries.
+All required library files are included in the project and release distributions so Web Console can run as a self-contained application with no Internet connection if needed.

 ## Customisation